haiwera-silk-cd/magento-devdocs/guides/v2.1/frontend-dev-guide/themes/theme-inherit.md

 The level of theme inheritance is not limited.

-主题的继承关系 is based on the fallback mechanism, which guarantees that if a view file is not found in the current theme, the system searches in the ancestor themes, {% glossarytooltip c1e4242b-1f1a-44c3-9d72-1d5b1435e142 %}模块{% endglossarytooltip %} view files or {% glossarytooltip 08968dbb-2eeb-45c7-ae95-ffca228a7575 %}library{% endglossarytooltip %}.
+主题的继承关系 is based on the fallback mechanism, which guarantees that if a view file is not found in the current theme, the system searches in the ancestor themes, {% glossarytooltip c1e4242b-1f1a-44c3-9d72-1d5b1435e142 %}模块{% endglossarytooltip %} view files or {% glossarytooltip 08968dbb-2eeb-45c7-ae95-ffca228a7575 %}库{% endglossarytooltip %}.

 The fallback order is slightly different for static assets (CSS, JavaScript, fonts and images) and other theme files, layouts and templates.
 The article describes the fallback for each type of theme files, and provides an overview of how to override ancestor themes and module designs.